el-dude/timemachine_automount_unmount/README.md

 **NOTE:** It is important that you all ready have timemachine configured to use your USB harddrive and that you know the name of the Volume of the drive.

-**NOTE:** It is also important to not that the setup utility uses the sudo command, so you will want to make sure to do one of the following:
+**NOTE:** It is also important to note that the setup utility uses the sudo command, so you will want to make sure to do one of the following:

 * Before running setup_timemachine_bacups.py make sure to either run sudo once before so it doesn't ask you for a password
 ```